WendyShi001/Bansal_Lab_Shi_SP25/README.md

   - Average the OD matrix across all 30 days for each ε level.

 - **03_Noise_Aggregate_Data.ipynb**
-  Adds noise to the aggregated weight matrix for the *n* counties in each state.
+  Adds noise to the aggregated weight matrix for the *n* counties in each state (There are 61 counties in New York with pop > 10,000, n = 61).

 - **04_Matrix_Transformation_Visualization_individual.ipynb**
   Visualizes `p_ii`, `p_ij`, and the proportion of zero links for each ε value, using data with noise added at the individual level.